IanWold/StaticBlogroll/README.md

 It will run each day at midnight automatically, or when you push to the `main` branch.
 It sets up `dotnet` and `dotnet-script` so that it can run the CSX file.
 That setup is cached, so it will take longer to setup the first time but subsequent setups will only take a few seconds to fetch the cached files.

 It then runs `build.csx`, which outputs the site to `/output`.
 The contents of that file are then committed onto the `gh-pages` branch, from which GitHub Pages will deploy.

+## Contributing

+Thank you for your interest, I would _love_ for you to contribute!
+If you identify a bug or a feature you want to add, please open an issue on it and we can figure next steps.
+I can't promise to include all features, my goal is to maintain this as a lightweight, super-easy way for folks to fork and get going.

+If you've identified a bug and have a simple fix it's definitely alright to open a PR off the bat!